kaur-b76/Netflix-Engagement-Churn-Analysis/README.md

 Users watching on mobile and smart TVs have slightly higher watch times.
 If a specific device group has a higher churn rate, Netflix can target engagement efforts accordingly.

-3. Findings & Conclusions
+VII Findings & Conclusions

-A. Factors Influencing Churn
+- Factors Influencing Churn
 Low Customer Satisfaction (6.93)

 Although engagement is decent, a satisfaction score of 6.93 is not high.